Matt Ondler: Executive work

 After his 28-year career at NASA, Ondler performed business and proposal development, strategic planning, program management, led corporate innovation initiatives, and served as the company deputy chief engineer for Stinger Ghaffarian Technologies, a $600 million-a-year engineering services company.

 In March 2014, he co-founded Houston Mechatronics, a firm specializing in mechatronics and robotics, where he served as president and CEO, overseeing all company activities and functions.
 Under his leadership, Houston Mechatronics raised two funding rounds, including a Series B investment of $20M from Schlumberger and Transocean International at a valuation of $60M.
-The company developed Aquanaut, a transformative subsea robot designed for commercial work in oil and gas and critical tasks for the Department of Defense.
+The company developed Aquanaut, a transformative subsea robot designed for commercial work in oil and gas and critical tasks for the United States Department of Defense.

 In 2025, Ondler joined Aegis Aerospace Inc. as Chief Strategy Officer, bringing his extensive experience in aerospace engineering, program management, and strategic planning to the company’s leadership team based in Houston, near NASA’s Johnson Space Center.
 At Aegis, he contributes to the company’s efforts in commercial, civil space, and defense services, including payloads on the Moon and the development of a university-dedicated research facility in space.